JabRef/jabref/docs/code-howtos.md

     }
 }
 ````
 to the test class.
 A temporary file is now created by `Files.createFile(path)`.
 Using this pattern automatically ensures that the test folder is deleted after the tests are run.
-See the [junit-pioneer doc](https://junit-pioneer.org/docs/temp-directory/)for more details.
+See the [junit-pioneer doc](https://junit-pioneer.org/docs/temp-directory/) for more details.

 ### Loading Files from Resources:
 Sometimes it is necessary to load a specific resource or to access the resource directory